dimpase/M2/GitHowTo.md

 Repeat at will.
 Whenever you want to send your changes to the central Macaulay2 repository, do this in a browser:

 * Issue a pull request at https://github.com/JohnDoe/M2/pull/new/master, or find the pull request button on the page of your fork at https://github.com/JohnDoe/M2.
+The pull request should be directed toward our branch named "development".
+It's a day or two behind "master", and is used for overnight testing of pull requests.
+Once code on the development branch passes a complete overnight test, it is merged into the master branch.
+(Don't worry if you directed your pull request to the master branch -- we can redirect it when pulling.)

 To import the latest changes from the Macaulay2 repository into your repository and try to merge your code with them, use: